prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 How can we measure the impact of this feature?

+We can see the impact in the performance improvement in Inner Join Queries involving JDBC connectors.
+We can also see the change in the Plan that is created by Presto.
+This can be observed by executing EXPLAIN or EXPLAIN ANALYZE queries.

 ## [Optional] Other Approaches Considered

 Based on the discussion, this may need to be updated with feedback from reviewers.